Proposed citywide amendment - Biodiversity

 Register for updates

-To stay informed about City Plan and receive regular email updates, including on proposed amendments, you can register your interest.
+To stay informed about City Plan, including proposed amendments and to receive other Council planning and development updates, you can register your interest.

 For more information about the proposed major amendment to City Plan 2014, you can: